LoRA-Mixer: Coordinate Modular LoRA Experts Through Serial Attention Routing: Conclusion.

-This paper introduces LoRA-Mixer, a flexible and architecture-agnostic MoE framework for combining LoRAs, adapting LLM for multitask.
-It improves the performance of Transformer and SSM models by replacing the projection layer with a dynamically routed LoRA experts.
-Through a two-stage training paradigm, LoRA-Mixer decouples expert learning from routing, enabling specialization and task awareness.
-To address the problem of overly uniform auxiliary losses, we propose RSL, which balances expert load while improving routing selectivity.
-The framework enables efficient router training with minimal data and supports cross-domain reuse of LoRA modules.
+This paper introduces RSL, designed to address the issue of excessively uniform auxiliary loss.
+It achieves highly selective routing while achieving overall load balancing, and enables efficient routing training with minimal data, providing strong support for the reuse of LoRAs modules.
+To verify the effectiveness of RSL, we propose the LoRA-Mixer framework and integrate RSL.
+LoRA-Mixer is a flexible and architecture-agnostic MoE framework for combining LoRAs and adapting LLMs to multitasking.
+Unlike other methods that indiscriminately insert MoEs or completely replace attention or FFN modules, LoRA-Mixer only adapts the core projection layer, improving the performance of Transformers and SSM models.
 Although LoRA-Mixer is effective, its fixed top-$K$ routing may limit adaptability to ambiguous inputs.
 Uniformly applying it across all layers can also introduce redundancy, as different layers capture different information.
 Future work will explore dynamic or differentiable routing and adaptive integration to apply LoRA-Mixer only where most beneficial.